khoanduy/dotfiles/README.md

 ## Additional options
-You might want to follow this [page](https://github.com/helix-editor/helix/wiki/How-to-install-the-default-language-servers) to install essential LSP and DAP for specific language
+You might want to follow this [page](https://github.com/helix-editor/helix/wiki/How-to-install-the-default-language-servers) to install essential LSP and DAP for specific language when using Helix

 ## References
 [tmux](https://github.com/tmux/tmux)\